nathsotomayor/snake/README.md

 ## Install and Use

-Make sure you have Ruby 2.5+ installed.
+Make sure you have Bundler and  Ruby 2.5+ installed.

 1. git clone `https://github.com/nathsotomayor/snake.git`
 2. `cd snake`